Bombing of Chongqing: In popular culture

-The story of the Chinese airmen fighting the desperate air battles over Chongqing as they were pushed-back from wartime capitals of Nanjing and Wuhan, where aerial confrontations against the Imperial Japanese invaders and that of the individual Chinese airmen, had been dramatized in the action-war film Air Strike, featuring actors Bruce Willis, Liu Ye, Song Seung-heon, amongst others.
+The story of the Chinese airmen fighting the desperate air battles over Chongqing as they were pushed-back from wartime capitals of Nanjing and Wuhan, where aerial confrontations against the Imperial Japanese invaders and that of the individual Chinese airmen, had been dramatized in the action-war film Air Strike, featuring actors Bruce Willis, Liu Ye, Song Seung-heon, and others.

 A detailed dramatization of the air war in China as portrayed through perspectives of the protagonists in the Chinese Air Force, in particular that of the character portraying fighter ace Gao Youxin, families and friends of the Chinese airmen, and that of the antagonists as represented by the officers and airmen of Imperial Japanese Navy Air Force, as the air battles raged beginning with the Battles of Nanjing/Shanghai, through the Battle of Wuhan, and the last stand in the air battles over Chongqing/Chengdu, had been re-enacted in the multi-part TV series "Departed Heroes" (血战长空 - lit.
 Bloody Battles of the Vast Skies).